 To complete an additional associate degree, whether the first degree is a bachelor or associate, the following must be completed: (a) a minimum of 30 semester hours at Arkansas Tech in addition to the hours for the first degree, (b) all University catalog requirements for the major field of study, (c) applicable requirements specified under “Requirements for Associate Degrees”.

-Students pursuing an associate degree must use the Arkansas Tech University catalog in effect at the time they first enroll or any subsequent Tech catalog provided they were enrolled at the University during the year the catalog was in effect.
+Students pursuing an associate degree must use the Arkansas Tech University catalog in effect at the time they first enroll subsequent to receiving the first degree or any subsequent Tech catalog provided they were enrolled at the University during the year the catalog was in effect.

 The general education curriculum is designed to provide a foundation for knowledge common to educated people and to develop the capacity for an individual to expand that knowledge over his or her lifetime.
 Students who have completed the general education curriculum at Arkansas Tech University will be able to:

 Demonstrate knowledge of the arts and humanities

 To accomplish the above goals, Arkansas Tech requires the completion of the following general education curriculum.
 Students should refer to the curriculum in their major area of study for specific courses either recommended or required by the academic department to fulfill the general education requirements.

 Three additional hours from one of the following: